Ryan Schewe

-Ryan Schewe (born March 8, 2002) is an American professional soccer player who plays for Major League Soccer club Sporting Kansas City.
+Ryan Schewe (born March 8, 2002) is an American professional soccer player who plays for Louisville City FC in the USL Championship on loan from Major League Soccer club Sporting Kansas City.

 Early life

 Schewe played youth soccer with the Atlanta United academy, followed by the United Futbol Academy for three seasons.

 College career

 In 2020, he began attending Georgetown University, where he played for the men's soccer team.
 He made his collegiate debut on September 20, 2022, against the James Madison Dukes.
 During the 2022 season, he was named the Big East Conference Goalkeeper of the Week and the National Player of the Week in late October, and was also twice named to the Big East Weekly Honor Roll.
 At the end of the season, he was named to the All-Big East Second Team.

 Ahead of the 2023 season, he was named to the All-Big East Preseason Team and the big East Preseason Goalkeeper of the Year.
 At the end of the season, he was named to the All-Big East First Team and the Big East Goalkeeper of the Year.
 He was also named to the All-America Second Team, a Second Team Scholar All-American, and the Academic All-District Team.